 Second, Targeted Social Activities

 One way to make social connections with affluent prospects is to join a community organization, a professional organization, or by volunteering.
-Some advisors join several organizations in hopes of meeting the right people.
+Some financial professionals join several organizations in hopes of meeting the right people.
 That approach can result in wasted time, because you may not connect with the ideal prospects and it simply eats more of your time.

 Instead, use a targeted approach when choosing which organizations to join.
 First, make sure you believe in the organization’s mission.
 It doesn’t make sense to join if you don’t support their cause.
 Next, identify an organization that includes the kinds of affluent prospects you’re trying to reach.
 Do this by making a list of your top 25 clients.
 Then, review the list and identify organizations they belong to.
 If one of your clients is a member of a group you join, they’d likely be willing to introduce you to others in the group.

 After joining, find out what committees within the organization exist, their needs, and how you can help meet them.
 Then make meaningful contributions.
 This will raise your visibility within the group.
 It will also open doors for communication with other members.
 You’ll have plenty of opportunities to casually share what you do with group members.

 Types of organizations to consider:

 - Cultural organizations